Roasted Wood Ducks with Gravy

 Heat oil in cast iron frying pan; sear meat all over until rich brown (about 2 minutes per side for rare).

-Combine blueberries, bourbon, lemon juice and sugar in a small saucepan; simmer, stirring occasionally (and carefully to avoid crushing the berries) for 10 minutes until well blended and berry juice has cooked into sauce.
+Combine blueberries, bourbon, lemon juice and sugar in a small saucepan; simmer, stirring occasionally (and carefully to avoid crushing the berries) for 10 minutes until well blended and berry juice has cooked into the sauce.

-In a bowl, stir water into cornstarch to make a paste; slowly add to simmering berries to thicken sauce.
+In a bowl, stir water into cornstarch to make a paste; slowly add to simmering berries to thicken the sauce.
 Maintain heat until mixture is well blended and consistent in texture.
 Once the sauce is thick enough to coat a metal spoon, you’ll know it’s ready to serve.